Reading Time: 10 minutes

 higher ed email subject lines-04

 When it comes to education lead generation, don’t let the mystery muddle the meaning.
-Use your marketing team’s creative muscle to genuinely address the concerns and interests of your target personas.
+Use your marketing team’s creative muscle to address your target personas’ concerns and interests genuinely.

 Keep Email Subject Lines for Students on the Short Side

-While length isn’t the sole determinant of open rate, one thing schools today will want to consider is the effect that utilizing mobile devices has on subject line visibility.
-According to data collected by Hubspot, 46% of email opens occur on mobile devices rather than laptops or computers.
-Typically, users can only see around 25 characters of a subject line when browsing their email on a mobile app.
+While length isn’t the sole determinant of open rate, schools today will want to consider the effect of mobile devices on subject line visibility.
+According to data from Hubspot, 75% of Gmail view emails on mobile devices rather than laptops or computers.
+Typically, users can only see around 25 subject line characters when browsing their email on a mobile app.

-Considering the impact that mobile devices can have on how an email is displayed, it’s important to take this factor into account when creating your school’s subject lines.
-In order to ensure that your school’s subject lines are scannable for all recipients, consider keeping them shorter than 50 characters as a best practice.
-Avoid unnecessary wordiness, instead opting for clear and concise phrasing.
+Considering mobile devices’ impact on how an email is displayed, it’s essential to consider this factor when creating your school’s subject lines.
+To ensure that your school’s subject lines are scannable for all recipients, consider keeping them shorter than 50 characters as a best practice.
+Avoid unnecessary wordiness; instead, opt for clear and concise phrasing.

-Example: McGill University uses a short-form subject line to their advantage, allowing users to view the message in full before opening it on their mobile device.
+Example: McGill University uses a short-form subject line to its advantage, allowing users to view the message fully before opening it on their mobile device.

 email marketing for education

-Example: This email from Kingston University asks a simple but intriguing question, and offers the promise of the answer contained within the email.
-This is a great way to make a subject line concise, without being too vague.
+Example: This email from Kingston University asks a simple but intriguing question and promises the answer.
+This is a great way to make a subject line concise without being too vague.

 subject line for college admissions email

-By approaching email subject lines with the understanding that shorter is often more successful, you’ll be able to craft scannable phrases which say a lot in just a few words.
+By approaching email subject lines with the understanding that shorter is often more successful, you can craft scannable phrases that say a lot in just a few words and, in turn, look forward to email subject lines with high open rates.

 Make the Preview Text Count

 Yes, you want your subject line to be short, but what if you could make the sneak peek that readers get of your email’s content even more valuable?
-Preview text is the text that is shown after the subject line of an email, revealing the first few words of the email.
+Preview text is shown after the subject line of an email, revealing the first few words of the email.
 While the exact amount of preview text shown will ultimately depend on the email host and device used, your school can still control the message that the preview text contains.
-Maximizing the preview text will further entice the reader and provide them with more information, while still being easy to read.
+Maximizing the preview text will further entice the reader and provide more information while still being easy to read.

 Example: Below is an example of the type of preview text that your school will want to avoid in its emails.
 Instead of further enhancing the subject line’s message, the preview text here is wasted on an automated message that doesn’t relate to the email’s content.